After Earnings; I Should Have Dropped Coca-Cola And Kept McDonald's... But Now It's Too Late

 One thing many fellow authors don’t do often in the investing world is to take accountability.
 It’s easy to claim company XYZ will drop dead or ABC will rise to the top.
 Hey!
 We all read those articles on a daily basis, right?
 But when do you read about an author coming back on his past mistake?
 I’m doing one today.

 Back in 2014, I sold my shares of McDonald’s (MCD) as management didn’t seem to know what they were doing.
 At the same time, I’ve made the decision to keep Coca-Cola (KO) in my portfolio.
 Both companies are dividend all-stars and part of any classic holdings, and I obviously made the wrong choice back then.
 Since January 2014, MCD soared by 74% and KO barely rose by 13%.
 A good burger with a soda always made a good match.
 As both companies reported their earnings, I’m revisiting them to see if there is still room for growth.
-Unfortunately, I think that both will leaves me with a stomach ache.
+Unfortunately, I think that both will leave me with a stomach ache.

 Revenues